-Bridget Johnson is a former political and current events writer for ThoughtCo.
+Bridget Johnson is a former writer for ThoughtCo.
 She is a veteran journalist who has contributed news articles and analyses to dozens of publications worldwide, including USA Today, the Wall Street Journal, National Review Online, Politico, New York Daily News, The Jerusalem Post, New York Observer, Washington Times, and RealClearWorld.
 She covers the Pentagon, the intelligence community, and the State Department for the Observer online, and is the D.C. bureau chief for PJ Media.

 Johnson is also a Senior Fellow specializing in terrorism analysis at the Haym Salomon Center in Northbrook, IL, and a Senior Risk Analyst for Gate 15, a homeland security risk management firm in the Beltway.
 She has myriad television and radio credits to her name, including Al-Jazeera, NPR, and SiriusXM.

 She first came to Washington to be online editor at The Hill, where she wrote "The World from The Hill" column on foreign policy.
 Previously she was an opinion writer and editorial board member at the Rocky Mountain News and nation/world news columnist at the Los Angeles Daily News.